kjbarbosa1997/Rom-Creator/README.md

 # Functions

-This generation software consists of 3 seperate pages and multiple different componenets.
+This generation software consists of 3 seperate pages and multiple different components.
 My generation system works in a 3 step format with pages set up as such.
-1.)
-Customer Form
-  Customer submits quote request with basic information

-Each page will be described in detail.

 ### Customer Form
+Customer submits quote request with basic information provided (name, project name, email, etc.).
+The text based information is saved to a mySQL database with an    identifier attached for retrieval later while the files uploaded by the customer are saved in Firebase storage also with an accompanying identifier.
+   #### Components utilized: Paper, Grid, Box, TextInput, fileUpload, PHP, mySQL, Firebase

+### Administrator Form
+Administrator reviews information recieved from customer and adds any potential information required for a thorough quote.
+After seperating the customer's quote into specific tasks, providing each task with a detailed description, and tagging the task with a service tag (used to associate price with service), the administrator can save the supplimental information to the mySQL database that initially stored the customer provided information.
+  #### Components utilized: Paper, Grid, Dropdown, FieldArray, PHP, mySQL, TextInput

+### Information Table Form
+This form is utilized by the administrator to overview all quote requests stored in the mySQL database.
+The administrator can choose the name of a support ticket and hit generate.
+This then passes an identifier to a PHP script which grabs the information from the database, passes it to a library called fPDF and generates a PDF file from the stored information.
+This PDF file is then downloadable by the administrator to send to the customer.
+   #### Components utilized: Datatable, Dropdown, PHP, fPDF, mySQL